This is the multi-page printable view of this section. Click here to print.

 Table.
 GPU Node Tag Tab Items

-GPU Node List page’s Job History tab allows you to view the job history of the selected resource.
+On the GPU Node List page’s Job History Tab, you can view the job history of the selected resource.

 CategoryDetailed description

-• Work details, work date and time, resource type, resource name, event topic, work result, check worker information
+• Check operation details, operation timestamp, resource type, resource name, event topic, operation result, and operator information

 Table.
 GPU Node Job History Tab Detailed Information Items

-If you need server control and management functions for the generated GPU Node resources, you can perform tasks on the GPU Node List or GPU Node Details page.
-You can start and stop the running GPU Node resources.
+If you need server control and management functions for the created GPU Node resources, you can perform tasks on the GPU Node List or GPU Node Details page.
+You can start and stop the resources of a running GPU node.

-You can start a stopped GPU Node.
-To start the GPU Node, follow the steps below.
+You can start a GPU Node that is stopped (Stopped).
+To start a GPU Node, follow the steps below.

-1. All Services > Compute > Multi-node GPU Cluster Click the menu.
-Navigate to the Service Home page of Multi-node GPU Cluster.
+1. Click the All Services > Compute > Multi-node GPU Cluster menu.
+Go to the Service Home page of Multi-node GPU Cluster.

-2. Click the GPU Node menu on the Service Home page.
+2. On the Service Home page, click the GPU Node menu.
 You will be taken to the GPU Node List page.

-• On the GPU Node List page, after selecting individual or multiple servers with the checkbox, you can Start via the More button at the top.
+• On the GPU Node List page, after selecting individual or multiple servers with the checkboxes, you can Start using the More button at the top.

-3. GPU Node List page, click the resource.
-GPU Node Details page will be opened.
+3. On the GPU Node List page, click the resource.
+Navigate to the GPU Node Detail page.

 4. Check the server status and complete the status change.

-You can stop a GPU Node that is active.
-To stop the GPU Node, follow the steps below.
+You can stop a GPU Node that is running (Active).
+To stop a GPU Node, follow the steps below.

-1. All Services > Compute > Multi-node GPU Cluster Click the menu.
-Move to Multi-node GPU Cluster’s Service Home page.
+1. Click the All Services > Compute > Multi-node GPU Cluster menu.
+Go to the Service Home page of Multi-node GPU Cluster.

-2. Click the GPU Node menu on the Service Home page.
+2. On the Service Home page, click the GPU Node menu.
 You will be taken to the GPU Node List page.

-• GPU Node List page, you can control individual or multiple servers by selecting the checkboxes and then using the Stop button at the top.
+• GPU Node List page allows you to control individual or multiple servers by selecting the checkboxes and using the Stop button at the top.

 4. Check the server status and complete the status change.

-You can cancel unused GPU nodes to reduce operating costs.
-However, if you cancel the service, the running service may be stopped immediately, so you should consider the impact of service interruption sufficiently before proceeding with the cancellation.
+You can terminate unused GPU Nodes to reduce operating costs.
+However, terminating a service may cause the running service to stop immediately, so you should carefully consider the impact of service interruption before proceeding with termination.

 Caution

-To cancel the GPU Node, follow the steps below.
+To cancel a GPU Node, follow the steps below.

-2. Click the Cluster Fabric menu on the Service Home page.
-You will be taken to the Cluster Fabric List page.
+2. On the Service Home page, click the Cluster Fabric menu.
+You will be taken to the Cluster Fabric list page.

-3. Cluster Fabric List page, select the resource to cancel, and click the Cancel Service button.
+3. Cluster Fabric List page, select the resources to terminate, and click the Service Termination button.

-• Resources using the same Cluster Fabric can be terminated simultaneously.
+• Resources that use the same Cluster Fabric can be terminated simultaneously.

-4. Once the termination is complete, check on the GPU Node List page whether the resources have been terminated.
+4. When termination is complete, check on the GPU Node List page whether the resources have been terminated.

-The cases where GPU Node termination is not possible are as follows.
+The cases where a GPU Node cannot be terminated are as follows.

 • If File Storage is connected: Please disconnect the File Storage first.

-• When Lock is set: Please change the Lock setting to unused and try again.
+• When Lock is set: Please change the Lock setting to disabled and try again.

-• If the server that cannot be terminated simultaneously is included: Please re-select only the resources that can be terminated.
+• If the selection includes a server that cannot be terminated simultaneously: Please re-select only resources that can be terminated.

-• If the Cluster Fabric of the server you want to terminate is different: Select only resources that use the same Cluster Fabric.
+• If the server you want to terminate has a different Cluster Fabric: Select only resources that use the same Cluster Fabric.

 Reference